 Benjamin H. Han, MD, MPH, is an internist, geriatrician, and addiction medicine physician in the Division of Geriatrics, Gerontology, and Palliative Care and at the San Diego VA.
 His passion is to improve the health of people living with substance use disorders.
 Dr. Han’s research focuses on integrating the principles of evidence-based geriatric medicine with addiction medicine.
 He is currently funded through a K23 from the National Institute on Drug Abuse to integrate geriatric-based care into opioid treatment programs.

-Trainees and students
+Research Associates, Trainees and Students

 Makaya Funk-White is a current doctoral student in the UCSD/SDSU Joint Doctoral Program studying Interdisciplinary Research on Substance Use.
 Prior to that she earned both her bachelors and her masters degrees in Social Work at San Diego State University.
 After graduating she began to work full time as a Dementia Care Consultant at Alzheimer’s San Diego.
 Her research interests lie in studying the relationship between older adults and substance use, substance use and cognition, and policy research.